statofu/statofu-blog/20230513/README.md

 // By only checking the function declaration of `checkboxStore.uncheckWithTextCleaned`, we don't know what states the method changes.
 To know that, what store properties the method directly or indirectly changes needs to be figured out by tracking function bodies.
 ```

-Similarly to Redux, without tracking function bodies, states changing goes unpredictable.
-With tracking function bodies, the cost increases.
+Similarly to Redux, without tracking logics in function bodies, states changing goes unpredictable.
+With tracking logics in function bodies, the cost increases.

-Besides, as Recoil cares quite much about asynchronousness, it's inconvenient to get states in state-changing hooks.
+Besides, as Recoil cares quite much about asynchronousness, getting states in a context of a state-changing hook is inconvenient.
 As MobX has its own independent subscription mechanism, a strong understanding to correctly use it is required.
 As a result, these increase the cost further.

 As for the rest 3 libraries, Zustand, Jotai and Valtio actually act very like Redux, Recoil and MobX separately.
 In other words I would say, the former ones are just lightweight versions of the latter ones so have the same problems.